dtao/PhilosopherDeveloper/app/views/posts/risk-aversion-and-software-development.markdown

 We weren't quite sure what to make of it at first, but it wasn't long before we both loved it.
 It is a *very* sharp knife, which makes it a breeze to cut through just about anything.
 Unfortunately, that *anything* includes human flesh.
 I know this because a few months after receiving the knife I was cutting an avocado and the knife slipped in my hand.
 It was quite a bad cut.

 Obviously--I still have all ten fingers--my wound healed eventually.
-But I still have a pretty clear memory of the incident, which makes me quite fearful of repeating it.
+But I do have a pretty clear memory of the incident, which makes me quite fearful of repeating it.
 Here are two ways I could protect myself from future self-inflicted injury:

 1. Decide **the knife is too sharp**.
-I replace the Shun knife with a duller one, so that if my hand ever slips while cutting again the injury won't be so bad.
+I could replace the Shun knife with a duller one, so that if my hand ever slips while cutting again the injury won't be so bad.
-2. Decide **I was too careless**.
-In the future I could cut more slowly and be very cautious whenever I'm using it.
+2. Decide **I wasn't careful enough**.
+In the future I could cut more slowly and be very cautious whenever I'm using the knife.

 I believe these are the same two options many developers choose between when building software.

 In the first camp, you have the mentality that our tools must be safe and protect us from harm.
-This is a classic reason to prefer statically typed languages like Java or C#: the compiler can tell when I've done something wrong!
+This is a classic reason to prefer statically typed languages like Java or C#: the compiler can tell me when I've done something wrong!
 A significant number of potential bugs are eliminated before human consideration even enters the picture.
 This makes it nearly impossible to actually ship code with boneheaded mistakes like typos, syntax errors, etc.

 In the second camp, there's the philosophy that we must practice restraint in our development efforts.
 Teams with this attitude may use dynamic languages like Ruby or JavaScript, for example, but still might enforce strict guidelines as to how code should be written, reviewed, and deployed.
-They might require code reviews before every push.
+They might require code reviews before every commit.
 Maybe they'll even write their own static analysis tools to gain back some of the safety (and performance) of statically typed languages.
-And they will almost certainly have a process in place that establishes *some* safeguards before code is deployed.
+And they will almost certainly have a process in place that establishes *some* safeguards before code is pushed to production.

 Besides these two approaches, I propose that there is a third option.